 The language files are all contained in the config/locales directory, and all files are differentiated by their locale name.
-In order to reproduce this architecture in the File Manager, hover the master file name and click on “rename”.
+In order to reproduce this architecture in the File Manager, hover over the master file name and click on “rename”.

 This modal window will pop up:

 Edit the path for your master language file.
 In this case we want to have config/locales/en.yml.
 If you leave the “Rename target files as well?” checkbox ticked it will automatically rename the Target files depending on the language.

 config/locales/it.yml.
 If we had a French Canadian language for that project, it would also create a